ossan-dev/todo-app-go/README.md

 # todo-app-go
 Simple implementation of todo app with TDD approach.
+This implementation is written with Go